Bryce Duke

-Bryce Duke (born February 28, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Inter Miami.
+Bryce Michael Duke (born February 28, 2001) is an American professional soccer player who plays as a midfielder.

 Career

-Duke was born in Casa Grande, Arizona, where he initially played youth soccer for CCV Stars.
-Following a trial in 2015, Duke was a part of the Real Salt Lake academy from 2016 to 2018 before joining the Barca Residency Academy.
-After spending one season with Barcelona Residency, Duke signed a professional contract with Los Angeles FC of Major League Soccer on January 25, 2020.
+Duke was born and raised in Peoria, Arizona.
+He initially played youth soccer for CCV Stars in Casa Grande, Arizona.
+Following a trial in 2015, Duke was a part of the Real Salt Lake academy from 2016 to 2018 before joining the Barça Residency Academy.
+After spending one season with the academy, Duke signed a professional contract with Los Angeles FC of Major League Soccer on January 25, 2020.

 Duke made his professional debut for the club on February 18, 2020, in their CONCACAF Champions League match against Club Leon.
 Duke's Major League Soccer debut came in the first game of the season on March 1, 2020, as a stoppage time substitution against Inter Miami CF.

 On January 4, 2022, Duke was traded to Inter Miami in exchange for $100,000 of General Allocation Money.

+On April 12, 2023, Duke was involved in a trade deal that saw him and teammate Ariel Lassiter move to CF Montréal in exchange for Kamal Miller and $1.3 million in General Allocation Money.
+Following the 2025 season, Duke's contract option was declined by Montréal.